 Scenario 3: Multiple teams, different cadences¶

 Some organizations may have separate core platform and application teams.
 In this scenario, it may be desirable to let each team move at their own decoupled paces.
-Furthermore, the application team might have stages(branches) of development they are working on.
-This could be handled with something like:
+Furthermore, the applications team might have stages(branches) of development they are working on.
+This could be handled by changing lmp.yml to:

 This scenario is going to produce

-master a user would need to push an empty commit to containers.git to trigger a new build:
+would need to push an empty commit to containers.git to trigger a new build.

-# from branch qa git commit --allow-empty -m 'Pull in latest platform changes from master'
+# from branch app-dev git commit --allow-empty -m 'Pull in latest devel-core changes'